Are you thinking about buying GreenPan cookware but unsure if it’s right for you?

 - What I like (and don’t like) about it

 By the end, you’ll have all your questions about GreenPan answered and be able to decide for yourself if it’s worth it.

 Use the links below to navigate the review:

 - Bottom Line: Is GreenPan a Good Cookware Brand?

-GreenPan has over a dozen collections, and designs vary from matte black with gold-tone handles to sleek brushed stainless steel and high-sheen pastels.
+GreenPan, also known as The Original GreenPan, has over a dozen cookware collections.
+Designs vary from matte black with gold-tone handles to sleek brushed stainless steel and high-sheen pastels.

 In this section, I’ll highlight the design features focusing on the Paris Pro collection since it’s one of GreenPan’s best sellers.

 The Paris Pro frying pan, like many other GreenPan collections, is constructed from hard-anodized aluminum.
 This material not only makes the pan extremely durable, but it also provides quick and even heating with excellent heat retention.

 The exterior is matte black and provides good contrast with the lighter-colored interior.